Russia–Sudan relations: Russian Federation era

-Amnesty International slammed Russia for breaking the UN arms embargo on Darfur, Russians sold weapons like Mi-24 helicopters, Antonov 26 planes, Russian weapons sales to Sudan totaled 21 million dollars.
+Amnesty International criticized Russia for breaking the UN arms embargo on Darfur.
+Russians sold weapons like Mi-24 helicopters, Antonov 26 planes, Russian weapons sales to Sudan totaling 21 million dollars.
 It was reported these weapons were used to slaughter Darfur civilians.
 The report said Russia "cannot have been unaware of reports of serious violations of human rights and humanitarian law by the Sudanese security forces, But they have nevertheless continued to allow military equipment to be sent to Sudan."
 Russia was reported to "have been or should have been aware, several types of military equipment, including aircraft, have been deployed by the Sudanese armed forces for direct attacks on civilians and indiscriminate attacks in Darfur".
-The Janjaweed also used Russian small arms to murder and loot, these Russian weapons spread into neighboring Chad.
+The Janjaweed also used Russian small arms to murder and loot.
+Russian weapons also spread into neighboring Chad.
 In 2005 helicopters from Russia were sold to Sudan for 7 million pounds sterling.
 Photos show Russian helicopters in Darfur.

 On August 25, 2017, the Russian ambassador to Sudan, Mirgayas Shirinsky, was found dead in his house in Khartoum.

 In November 2017, President Omar al-Bashir credited Russian military intervention in the Syrian Civil War for saving Syria.
 Sudan is among the few countries that officially recognized the annexation of Crimea by the Russian Federation and voted against United Nations General Assembly Resolution 68/262 (which condemned Russian annexation of Ukrainian territory), which demonstrated the close relations between Russia and Sudan.

 In July 2022, Russia was caught plundering gold from a processing plant for the Wagner-linked and US-sanctioned Meroe Gold near Abidiya in Sudan to finance its invasion of Ukraine.